Al Hussein Technical

 - A forward-looking vision reflecting the city’s evolving identity

-Site Location & Design Guidelines
+Site Location & Design Guidelines AJi Innovation Awards in partnership with HTU

 Participants must work on the proposed site: